 Introducing our AI chatbot SAL: use OpenAI or plug in your own model and ask it any HDL-related questions.
 Additionally, you can highlight and explain any code.

 The best autocomplete is predictable, accurate, and fast.
 Results are now ordered alphabetically, preference is given to stronger matches, and many irrelevant proposals were removed.
-We have also added an autocomplete template editor.
+We have also added an autocomplete templates editor.

 The new Libraries View allows you to browse design units per library and shows whether your VHDL design units are detected as RTL, behavioral, or testbench code.